Connecting to CSC Supercomputers

 • scp and rsync are powerful command-line tools to copy files

-• scp works even in Windows Powershell (but rsync is missing)
+• scp works even in Windows PowerShell (but rsync is missing)

 • e.g. scp filename cscusername@puhti.csc.fi:/scratch/project_xxxx